mumble-voip/mumble-iphoneos/README.markdown

 ============================================

-This is the source code of Mumble (a gaming-focused social voice chat utility) for iPhone OS-based devices.
+This is the source code of Mumble (a gaming-focused social voice chat utility) for iOS-based devices.

 The desktop version of Mumble runs on Windows, Mac OS X, Linux and various other Unix-like systems.
 Visit its website at: